-A grant for international research can provide up to $2,000 and for domestic research can provide up to $700.
+A grant for international research or training can provide up to $2,000 while a grant for domestic research or training can provide up to $700.
 Priority will be given to first-time applicants.
-Recipients for research grants will be required to present their findings at a student symposium in the spring.
+Recipients of research grants will present their findings at a student symposium next academic year.

-Grant applications for travel during the summer and/or fall of 2021 are due by Friday, April 30.
+Grant applications for the summer and/or fall of 2022 are due by Friday, March 18.

 Submissions must include: